Lake Tyrrell

 Lake Tyrrell (also known as Lake Tyrrell Wildlife Reserve) is a shallow, salt-crusted depression in the Mallee district of north-west Victoria, in Australia.
 The name 'Tyrrell' is derived from the local Wergaia word for 'sky', the Boorong Aboriginal people of the area being distinguished for their interest in star-lore.
 The Boorong, with their astronomical traditions, told stories connected with constellations in the night sky.

 In the mid-2010s, the lake became a tourist mecca, particularly for Chinese.
-It is a popular location for photographers and social media users, who take snaps of the lake's mirror-like surface during winter, when ground water percolates to the surface and inflows arrive from the Avoca River/Tyrrell Creek system.
+It is a popular location for photographers and social media users, who take photographs of the lake's mirror-like surface during winter, when ground water percolates to the surface and inflows arrive from the Avoca River/Tyrrell Creek system.

 During dry periods, people can walk on to the lake area by using places where salt has formed a solid surface.

 Location and features

 The lake covers approximately 20860 ha, making it Victoria's largest salt lake.
 It is located 6 km north of the town of Sea Lake and 314 km northwest of Melbourne.

 While much of the time the lake is dry, it is usually covered in about 5 cm of water in winter.
 It is ancient, and probably formed by sand blocking the passage of Tyrrell Creek, a distributary of the Avoca River, which feeds the lake.
 Evaporation results in a layer of salt crusting on the lake bed, which is harvested by Cheetham Salt in Sea Lake.

 The lake environment is host to Mallee reptiles, kangaroos, emus, and the white-fronted chat, an insectivorous bird.
 Thousands of seagulls breed on small islands on the lake.
 Surrounding vegetation is made up of saltbush and samphire, which supports a range of wildlife.
 To the east, the lunette contains significant Aboriginal relics.